ericoporto/ags-manual-wiki/DrawingSurface.md

     surface.DrawCircle(160,100,50);
     surface.Release();

-will draw a circle in the centre of the screen, of 50 pixels radius.
+will draw a circle in the center of the screen, of 50 pixels radius.

 *See Also:*
 [DrawingSurface.DrawLine](DrawingSurface#drawingsurfacedrawline),